Matthew A. Scogin: Education

 Scogin grew up in Portage, Michigan, and graduated from Hope College in 2002 with a Bachelor of Arts degree in political science and economics.
-He holds a master's degree in public policy from Harvard Kennedy School at Harvard University.
+During 2001, while participating in Hope College’s Washington Honors Semester, he held an internship at the White House.
+He also holds a master's degree in public policy from Harvard Kennedy School at Harvard University.
 After graduating from Harvard, Scogin became a fellow with the Robert Bosch Foundation in Germany where he studied unemployment and labor market policy.

-Career
+Personal life

+His wife, Sarah, is also a 2002 graduate of Hope College, where she majored in music and computer science.
+They have three children at home: Sophie, Lucy and Oliver.

-Government and Finance
+Government and finance

 Scogin returned to the U.S. in 2005 and served as the fiscal policy advisor to Mitt Romney, the former governor of Massachusetts.
 From 2006 to 2008, he was a senior advisor to the under secretary of domestic finance at the U.S. Department of the Treasury.

 In 2008, Scogin became chief of staff and senior advisor to the CEO of Wachovia Bank where he worked until 2009.
 For five years (2009–2014), he worked at NYSE Euronext, serving as the senior vice president and chief of staff at the 3,000-person company that ran the New York Stock Exchange as well as five exchanges in Europe.

 From 2014 to 2019, Scogin was managing director and chief administrative officer at the global finance advisory firm, Perella Weinberg Partners in New York City.
 There he oversaw operations, strategy, corporate services, human resources and communications for the firm's 11 global offices.